zypA13510/librespeed/doc_docker.md

 If telemetry is enabled, a stats page will be available at `http://your.server/results/stats.php`, but a password must be specified.

+### Persist sqlite database

+Default DB driver is sqlite.
+The DB file is written to `/database/db.sql`.

+So if you want your data to be persisted over image updates, you have to mount a volume with `-v $PWD/db-dir:/database`.

 ###### Example
 This command starts LibreSpeed in standalone mode, with the default settings, on port 80: